mhert/house-knx-automation/README.md

 # house-knx-automation

-This small kotlin app controls multiple features of our house via KNX.
+This small kotlin app controls multiple features in our house via KNX.
 For now, it:
  - Moves the jalousie up and down on sunrise/sunset
  - Switches day-night-mode on sunrise/sunset
- - Switches between heating-modes in the  morning/evening
+ - Switches between heating-modes in the sunrise/sunset

 ## Build